Electrical safety advice

 Check plugs and wires regularly to make sure they aren't showing any signs of damage, as this can lead to short-circuits.
 A short-circuit could cause electrocution or result in a fire.
-If you find any damage or loose connections, then switch the equipment off, unplug it and get it fixed straight away.
+If you find any damage or loose connections, switch the equipment off, unplug it and get it fixed straight away.

 Convector and fan heater safety

-Heaters by their design can get very hot.
+Heaters by design can get very hot.
 It can be dangerous to store anything above them that could ignite.
 Hanging clothes above a heater is one of the more common dangerous situations that can occur.